-Journey to Wellness Art Show
+Journey to Wellness Art Show & Fundraiser

 NAMI-WRV is a non-profit organization committed to improving the lives of people with mental illness by providing education, support, and advocacy.
-NAMI assists crisis support, public awareness events and activities to talk about healthy habits and end the stigma of mental conditions.
-At NAMI-WRV we work hard to bring this work to our community to make our community and Idaho a better place to live.
-In May of 2017 NAMI sponsored its first ever Art Event, “Starry Night” The show was a resounding success.
-This year we intend to build and expand on this success by including many more of our local artists.
+NAMI assists in crisis support, public awareness events, and activities to talk about healthy habits and end the stigma of those facing mental health challenges.
+NAMI-WRV is involved in ongoing efforts within our community in hopes of making this a better place to live, stigmafree and with open arms for all in need.
+This year we hope to encourage many more local artists to complement the success of this very important fundraiser further.

 Check out the pictures from the 2018 Journey to Wellness Art show below.